VAPOURWAVE HARMONIUM

 Micro-harmonies are so smooth that you might not notice them at first, but are audible for the trained ear.

-‘Oculus tempestas’ means ‘the eye of the storm’, but why?
+‘Oculus tempestas’ means ‘the eye of the storm’, as a way to introduce

 This is Bach’s Toccata and Fugue in D minor (BWV 565).
 Unchanged in composition but tuned to the ‘Standard Harmonic Scale’.